Srishhttiii/Book-It-Now/README.md

 # Book It Now

 Book It Now is a full-stack movie-ticket booking application built with Flutter.
-It combines movie discovery, cinema and show-time selection, interactive seat selection, booking management, authenticated reviews, and a reward-points wallet in one mobile-first experience.
+It combines movie discovery, cinema and show-time selection, interactive seat selection, booking management, authenticated reviews and a reward-points wallet in one mobile-first experience.

 ## Highlights

-- Browse trending, new-release, upcoming, and genre-based movie collections powered by TMDB.
+- Browse trending, new-release, upcoming and genre-based movie collections powered by TMDB.
-- Open detailed movie pages with cast, ratings, synopsis, and audience reviews.
+- Open detailed movie pages with cast, ratings, synopsis and audience reviews.
 - Select a cinema and show time, then choose seats from a 2D seat-layout preview.
 - Review a booking summary before payment and receive a QR-enabled digital ticket after a successful booking.
-- View booking history, ticket details, selected seats, and QR codes in My Bookings.
+- View booking history, ticket details, selected seats and QR codes in My Bookings.
 - Submit a review only after the show has started, helping ensure reviews are based on real ticket holders.
 - Reopen an existing review with Edit Review and update it later without receiving reward credits twice.
 - Earn 100 credits for a first authentic review, then redeem credits into wallet balance.
-- Use Firebase Authentication for account access while keeping bookings, reviews, seats, wallet balances, and credits in MySQL.
+- Use Firebase Authentication for account access while keeping bookings, reviews, seats, wallet balances and credits in MySQL.

 ## User Workflow

 1. Sign up or sign in with Firebase Authentication.
-2. Discover a movie from the carousel, genre collections, new releases, or upcoming movies.
+2. Discover a movie from the carousel, genre collections, new releases or upcoming movies.
-3. Open the movie details page and select a cinema, show time, and available seats.
+3. Open the movie details page and select a cinema, show time and available seats.
-4. Preview selected seats, review the booking summary, and confirm payment.
+4. Preview selected seats, review the booking summary and confirm payment.
-5. Receive an animated ticket with a QR code, booking details, and quick access to My Bookings or Home.
+5. Receive an animated ticket with a QR code, booking details and quick access to My Bookings or Home.
 6. After the show begins, submit an authentic review to earn credits once.
 7. Edit the same review whenever needed; the existing record is updated and no duplicate credits are added.